aquasecurity/trivy/README.md

 Finally, `Trivy` can also detect vulnerabilities in application dependent libraries such as Bundler, Composer, Pipenv, etc.

 ## vs Anchore Engine

 Similar to Clair, there is a difference in detection accuracy on Alpine Linux.
+Then, as noted above, `Anchore Engine` does not detect unfixable vulnerabilities on RHEL/CentOS, whereas `Trivy` does.

-Also, Anchore Engine needs some steps to start scanning.
+Also, `Anchore Engine` needs some steps to start scanning.
 `Trivy` is much easier to use.

-## vs Docker Hub, GCR
+## vs Quay, Docker Hub, GCR

-Docker Hub can scan only official images.
-GCR hardly detects vulnerability on Alpine Linux.
+As `Quay` seems to use `Clair` internally, it has the same accuracy with `Clair`. `Docker Hub` can scan only official images. `GCR` hardly detects vulnerability on Alpine Linux.
 Also, it is locked to a specific registry.

 `Trivy` does not depend on the registry.
 In addition, it is easy to be integrated with CI/CD services.

 # Q&A

 ## Homebrew

 ### Error: Your macOS keychain GitHub credentials do not have sufficient scope!

 ```